The first stable homotopy groups of motivic spheres: Slices of spheres and the first Hopf map

-The proof proceeds by downward induction on $m$.
-If $m\geq q+1$, then all the $q$th slices appearing in (\ref{equation:fdghfg}) are trivial according to Lemma \ref{lem:cone-unit-mgl}.
+by downward induction on $m$.
+If $m\geq q+1$, the $q$th slices in (\ref{equation:fdghfg}) are trivial according to Lemma \ref{lem:cone-unit-mgl}.
 (Note that $\overline{\MGL}\in\Sigma^{2,1}\SH^{\eff}$.)
 For the induction step we claim there exists a naturally induced commutative diagram of distinguished triangles in $\SH$:

 In effect, the model categorical considerations concerning functorial (co)fibrant replacements in \cite[\S 3.1]{grso} combined with \eqref{equation:tyuhbvo} show there is a strict diagram